mohake-keshavarzi/mini-modbus/readme.md

 This library uses [AceCRC](https://www.arduino.cc/reference/en/libraries/acecrc/) library, version 1.1.0, to handle CRC checking.
 Please assure to add this library to your enviroment.
 [AceCRC Github page](https://github.com/bxparks/AceCRC)

+### **Android**
+A new folder named 'android' is added to this repo.
+In there you can find an almost equivalent Java package of MiniModbus.Though I have tested it for my own project and it worked, there is no guarantee to work for you.
+So I recommend to use it just as a template for your own code.

 ## Supported Fuction Codes
 For now, the following Function Codes are supported:
 * READ COILS (0x01)